 - They have thick fur, the color of which changes from blond to blackish.

 - The most common hair color of the grizzly bears is brownish to buff with darker legs and commonly silver or blond tipped fur on the back and body sides.

 Grizzly Bear Profile

-- The profile of grizzly bear is concave with short, rounded ears and elevated forehead.
+- The profile of the grizzly bear is concave with short, rounded ears and an elevated forehead.

 How Much Does A Grizzly Bear Weigh – How Heavy Is A Grizzly Bear